romariolopezc/Fixing-front-panel-audio/README.md

 ./Fixing-front-panel-audio.sh
 ```

 Depending if you have a graphic card, edit the scrip to disable auto-mute.

 With graphic card `amixer -c 1`

-Witout graphic card `amixer -c 0`
+Without graphic card `amixer -c 0`

 Tested with ArchLinux.